THE STORY OF THE SWALLOWS

 Under Brown's direction, the Mission established a vocalization project that lures the swallows back to the Mission.
 The project involves speakers playing cliff swallow courtship calls that are placed behind the statue of Father Junipero Serra on the Mission grounds.

-The project this year begins on February 1.
+The project this year began on February 1.
 They built it, now come watch the swallows return to Capistrano.

 Download official press release